 • At least 18 years old.

-Only Colorado Residents who are registered to vote in Colorado may sign the petition.
+Only Colorado residents who are also registered voters in Colorado may sign the petition.

-Each Petition must be notarized by a notary public, then batched with all other petitions from around the state before they are sent to the Secretary of State’s office for validation.
+Each Petition must be notarized (notaries public are available at most banks), then batched with all other petition sections from around the state before they are sent to the Secretary of State’s office for validation.

-If enough signatures are valid (in this case, 631,266) the Secretary of State approves the petition and a recall election is to be set.
+If the Secretary of State deems that 631,266 (in our case) valid signatures exist on the petition, the petition is approved and a recall election is then set.